CenturyLinkCloud/clc-go-cli/README.md

   `$env:CLC_USER="bob"; $env:CLC_PASSWORD="passw0rd"; clc.exe server list`.

-  If specified, they take precedence over the values from the configuration file, if any.
+  **Note:** If specified, these values take precedence over the values from the configuration file and environment variables (if any).
 4. `--user` and `--password` command options:

   `clc server list --user bob --password passw0rd`.

-  If specified, they take precedence over the values from the configuration file and environment variables, if any.
+  **Note:** If specified, these values take precedence over the values from the configuration file and environment variables (if any).

 ### Set up the configuration file

 The program uses a configuration file located at `$HOME/.clc/config.yml` on Linux/Unix/Mac and `C:\Users\%username%\clc\config.yml` on Windows.
-One is created automatically on the first execution of any command.
+A config file is created automatically on the first execution of any command.
 The file is in YAML format.
 The following fields count:

 * `user` and `password`: the credentials used for authentication.
 * `defaultformat`: a default output format, either `json`, `table` or `text`.